benlue/coServ/README.md

 #### 1. Syntax
 To include directives or Javascript code, use

-    <% your javascript code or coServ directives htere %>
+    <% your javascript code or coServ directives %>

 To access values of variables, do this: